zplayads/API-Document-for-publishers/check_list_en.md

 - `ZPLAYAdsJavascriptInterface.onCloseSelected()` method will be invoked when ad is closed，please close the WebView in this method.

-## 4. Using WKWebView to Load ZPALY Ads HTML on iOS device
+## 4. Using WKWebView to Load ZPLAY Ads HTML on iOS device

 a.
 Add `zplayads` script message handle in WKWebView